Maelys-LC/space-women/README.md

 </p>

 # The web site
-I used HTML, CSS, and a little bit of JS only for the scroll effect of the title section and the burger menu.
+I mostly used HTML and CSS, although I enjoyed using JS for the scroll effect of the title section and the burger menu.

-Link to my web site: https://space-women.netlify.app/
+Link to my website: https://space-women.netlify.app/